Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 You know, the racial justice warriors in New York, you know, tried to make it into another George Floyd outrage, vilifying Daniel Penny as a racist vigilante.

-When in fact he's really a hero.
+When in fact, he's really a hero.

-His lead prosecutor implied in front of the jury that Penny is a racist, even though there's no evidence of that.
+At every turn, his lead prosecutor implied in front of the jury that Penny is a racist, even though there's no evidence of that.

 He was never charged with a hate crime.